* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Fresh Vietnamese spring rolls

-Vermicelli noodles, sweet shrimp, fresh lettuce, and herbs wrapped in soft and chewy rice paper.
+These rolls are made with vermicelli noodles, sweet shrimp, fresh lettuce, and herbs wrapped in soft and chewy rice paper.
+And if that’s not enough, this recipe includes an addictive peanut dipping sauce that ties everything together.

-Tip: if you’re on a budget, you can use crab sticks instead of shrimp for your spring rolls.
+Pro-tip: if you’re on a budget, you can use crab sticks instead of shrimp for your spring rolls

 Lotus stem salad